Egg decorating: Eurasia

 A Punic ostrich egg was found in Villaricos, Spain.

 Orthodox Christians in Mesopotamia used red dyed eggs to symbolise the blood of Christ, which is a possible origin of the Easter egg.
 Red eggs feature in Greek Easter celebrations, where people play games which involve tapping the red eggs against each other.

 Persian culture has a tradition of egg decorating, which takes place during the spring equinox.
 This time marks Nowruz, the Persian New Year.
 Family members decorate eggs together and place them in a bowl.
 It is said that it is from this cultural tradition that the Christian practice on Easter ultimately originates, having been transmitted via the Slavs.

 Long ago Slavic and Iranic peoples formed a close continuum sharing many traditions and innovations in religion and language and in the first millennium many formerly Iranic peoples would eventually become Turkic or Slavic in identity.
 The tradition of Nowruz, which has its roots in at least ancient Zoroastrian tradition, is practised by Persian and Turkic peoples of various faiths, albeit the tradition of egg decorating may be even older than the holiday as known modernly.

-Eastern European and North Asian cultures, particularly Slavic ones, have a strong tradition of decorating eggs dating back at least to times when Slavic paganism was the predominant religion.
+Eastern European, Central European and North Asian cultures, have a strong tradition of decorating eggs dating back at least to times when paganism was the predominant religion.
 Chicken, duck and goose eggs are decorated variously with batik dyeing, applique, scratch-work, wax encaustic and carving.
-Egg decorating is particularly popular in Ukraine, where as in many Slavic countries, the eggs are called Pysanky.
+Egg decorating is popular in these countries, such as in Ukraine, where as the eggs are called Pysanky, Poland and Romania.